CoderDojo-Content/Beginner-HTML-CSS/en/making-a-menu-bar.md

 1. By adding more **CSS** rules in the stylesheet, you can transform your navigation menu into a cool looking menu bar!
 2. Go to the stylesheet file.
 Remember it is in the styles.css tab.
-Add the following rule at the end of the file.
+Click _after_ a closing curly brace `}` and press enter to go onto a new line.
+Add the following rule.
    ```
       nav ul {
          background-color: tomato;